Bridging Loans Pros & Cons – Full guide on the advantages and disadvantages of bridging loans

-It should be noted at this point that bridging finance is something to consider when purchasing a property that does not meet the criteria for more conventional mortgages.
+At this point, bridging finance is something to consider when purchasing a property that does not meet the criteria for more conventional mortgages.

-Lending agencies that specialise in bridging finance can lend to properties that require ample refurbishment, are in a bad state physically, or need to be demolished completely.
+Lending agencies specialising in bridging finance can lend to properties that require ample refurbishment, are physically in a bad state, or need to be demolished completely.

 Where Is The Property Located?

 Ideally, you ought to consider a lending agency whose loan facilities are available nationwide and not just in key cities like London, Manchester, Edinburgh, or Glasgow.
 Many accredited lending companies offer loans throughout England, Scotland, Wales, and Northern Ireland.

 Additionally, some go so far as to offer overseas bridging loans should you need financing for a development deal within the EU or the US or for a construction project anywhere else in the world.

 Who’s Applying For The Loan?